KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-AareGuru by buge](https://github.com/buge/MMM-AareGuru)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-AareGuru.js`: Replace it with built-in fetch.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-AC-aseag by j-hiller](https://github.com/j-hiller/MMM-AC-aseag)